The Job

 What a Move Is

-A move is a recommended action the system surfaces based on the current belief state.
-Each move has an action type, a target, a reason, and an expected value representing how much it would improve the agent's understanding.
+A move is a recommended action the engine surfaces from the current belief state.
+It carries an action type, a finer subtype, a target, a reason in plain language, an expected value, and an executor.

 1{